 Hollye is the Our Kids Clinic Director and provides training on topics including normal and abnormal findings in sexual abuse, sexual abuse mimics, and sexually transmitted diseases (STDs).
 She has conducted training at national conferences and serves as the lead investigator on medical research conducted at Our Kids.

-Denise has worked for Our Kids for more than a year.
-She has over 20 years’ experience in child welfare that includes, service provision, research, training, development and delivery on a statewide and national level.
+Denise has worked for Our Kids for more than five years.
+She has over 25 years’ experience in child welfare that includes, service provision, research, training, development and delivery on a statewide and national level.
 She has presented at the local, state and national level on her work in training development and quality assurance.
 She has a bachelor’s in Social Work; Master’s in Social Work and is a Certified Professional in Learning and Performance.

 She was involved in the development and implementation of a statewide quality assurance program in Child Protective Services.
 Denise conducts trainings on topics such as “Talking to Your Children About Their Bodies,” “Sexual Abuse Dynamics,” “Sexual Abuse Disclosure” and “Sexual Abuse Multidiscipline Investigations/Approach.”